 Is It A Framework, API Or An IDE?

-No, Unity is not framework and not IDE – its a game engine.
+No, Unity is not framework and not an IDE – its an engine.
 Difference between engines and frameworks is that frameworks are huge libraries that can be loaded into your applications.

 There are indeed frameworks that focus on game development like Java’s LibGDX – however engines are much more developed and provide way more functions and tools, that are supposed to make the game creation process much faster, easier and more bearable or even entertaining.